 • Festival of Nations (August)

-• Great Forest Park Balloon Race (September)
+• Great Forest Park Balloon Race and Glow (September)

 • Grub and Groove (August)